Collective-Software/ClickPaste/README.md

 First of course, you need to have some text in your clipboard.
 Then:

-0. Choose where you would like to send the keystrokes and press the pause key.
+Choose where you would like to send the keystrokes and press the pause key.

+OR...

 1. Click the target notification icon to begin: